The Department of Public Works is responsible for the following (see also DPW-Programs for details):

 Yard Waste (leaves, grass, small clippings)

-The curbside yard waste pickup is April through December.
-Residents may bring grass & leaves to the yard waste dumpster at the Recycling Center, Monday, Tuesday, Friday and Saturday 8:00 a.m. to 4:00 p.m. and Sunday 8:00 a.m. to noon.
+The curbside yard waste pickup is April through mid-December, check the Town calendar or call DPW for program dates.
+Residents may bring grass & leaves to the yard waste dumpster December to through mid-December at the Recycling Center, Monday, Tuesday, Friday and Saturday 8:00 a.m. to 4:00 p.m. and Sunday 8:00 a.m. to noon.

 Pick-up is the same day of regular refuse collection